IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

 Distribute the keytab file to all broker nodes.
 It can be placed in any directory that can be accessed by the user under which Kafka is running.
 On the broker nodes we install it in *\<KAFKA_HOME\>/private/keytab/*.
 KAFKA_HOME is the directory, which also contains the *config/*, *bin/*, and *libs/* folder.
 The directory must be created before copying the file.
-Then run following command on every Kafka broker to transfer the keytabs file:
+Run following commands on every Kafka broker to transfer the keytabs file:

     $ mkdir -p <KAFKA_HOME>/private/keytab
     $ cd <KAFKA_HOME>/private/keytab